malipetek/My-Favorite-Ahk-Scripts-for-Windows-10/README.md

 > This is other part of _copy.ahk_.
 ---
 + ### switch.ahk
-> This is most essential but buggy script.
+> This is most essential script for using multiple desktops.
 When you hit `right control + arrow` keys, it sends `control + windows + arrow` keys.
 Therefore with one hand it is possible to switch desktops quickly.
-But sometimes it gives focus to some windows and make them alert.
-Any development debugging inspection would be appreciated.